isomerpages/moe-rafflesgirlssch/_holistic-education/MOE Sexuality Education in Schools.md

 MOE Sexuality Education programmes, which comprise SEd lessons and eTeens are to be implemented as part of the CCE curriculum.
 SEd lessons are for Year 1-4 students; e-Teens is for Year 3. eTeens is implemented as a Mass Talk segment is to be conducted by approved external providers.
 Only specially-selected MOE staff and MOE-SEd trained teachers are&nbsp; deployed to teach SEd lessons and the class-based lesson of the eTeens programme (Secondary).

-**Click HERE to view the lessons from the Sexuality Education Programme that will be  taught in 2023.
+**Click[HERE](/files/moe%20sexuality%20education%20in%20schools%20(rgs).pdf) to view the lessons from the Sexuality Education Programme that will be  taught in 2023.

 ## Information for Parents